-With great data comes great responsibility, Making law firm data encryption integral.
-Data breaches, hacking attempts, or embarrassing leaks due to human error are commonplace.
+With great data comes great responsibility—that’s why law firm data encryption is integral.
+Data breaches, hacking attempts, and embarrassing leaks due to human error are commonplace.
 And unfortunately, the legal sector is particularly vulnerable due to the highly sensitive client data that lawyers traffic in.

 The different kinds of data encryption for law firms to know

 First, the good news: If you’re using cloud-based Software as a Service (SaaS) services in your practice, they’re probably already taking care of encryption on their end.
 (If you’re unsure, ask.)

 When you connect to a website via a web browser, you can connect via one of two protocols: HTTP or HTTPS.
 When connecting via HTTPS, all data is transmitted between your web browser and the web server using encryption.
 No one can intercept or view the information you are sending, whether you’re at home, at the office, or using a public network such as a one in a coffee shop.

 When connecting via HTTP, however, you may as well be transmitting information via megaphone.
 Third parties, government agencies, or even your internet service provider can intercept this information.